-Depending on the local risks, which, according to a detailed and professional hazard assessment, are associated with heavy rainfall and flash flood event, suitable protective measures should be taken in the area and at the asset as part of a holistic protection concept.
+Depending on the local risks of heavy rainfall and the possibility of a flash flood event, provided by a detailed and professional hazard assessment, , suitable protective measures should be taken in the area and at the asset [building or premises] as part of a holistic protection concept.

-In localities with depressions, steep slopes, and narrow ravines, a computational simulation of the possible flash floods, including their flow paths (Example of surface water map from Austria?), is helpful to provide a sound basis for the preparation, amongst others, for updating of an alerting and evacuation plan.
+In localities with depressions, steep slopes, and narrow ravines, a computational simulation of the possible flash floods, including their flow paths is helpful to provide a sound basis for the preparation, amongst others, for updating of an alerting and evacuation plan.
 Experience has shown that this step is beneficial where local protective measures against heavy rain and flash floods haven't yet been adequately implemented.

-In the following flow chart, the general steps for developing and updating the protection concept emergency plan, including lessons learned, are summarised as a recommendation for the holistic management of flood risks.
+The following flow chart summarizes the general steps for developing and updating the protection concept and emergency plan, including lessons learned, as a recommendation for the holistic management of flood risks.